VictoriaSweet/scary-potato/README.md

 ## 👥 Meet the Team

-Plant Sitter is brought to you by:
+Plant Parenthood is brought to you by:

 - Victoria Sweet
 - Matthew Dewease